scantarini/MyGame/readme.txt

 QGraphicsView
 QList

-I had some trouble trying to distinguish the human pointers from the other pointers (such as the flying saucer, the beams, and the seekers)
+Difficulties:
+1. I had trouble maintaining a sorted data structure that keeps track of all human objects.
+My goal was for the flying saucer to have information on all human objects.
-I created a spawner class that is in charge of spawning humans.
+I originally had a spawner class that handled all memory allocation for Human objects.
-Instead of trying to access all game objects, I just used the children of the spawner using the childItems QList.

-I am trying to store all humans moving across the screen as a priority queue of shared pointers.
+Rather than passing this information from the Spawner class to the flying saucer, I set the flying saucer to manage the memory allocation for all human objects.
+And now I maintain a sorted vector of Human objects within the FlyingSaucer class.
-The order for the priority_queue will be based on the human's walking speed.
+The order is by walking speed.

-The objects that track the player movement are the seekers.
+Plans:
+1. Allow players to enter and leave from doors on the background image.
+Keep track of how many Humans are currently inside the building using smart pointers.
+2. I plan on learning how to add live messages to a views to output some information about the current state of the game.
+3. I plan on learning to switch the view between scene objects to create a loading/pause screen.
+4. Learning about the QMovie library